amplication/docs/docs/getting-started/first-app.md

 At this stage, there's only one entity, **User**.
 This is auto-generated when you created the new app.
 :::

-For the purpose of this tutorial, we'll now add another entity called “Project”.
+In this example, we'll now add another entity called “Project”.

 1. Click **Add Entity**.
 2. In the _New Entity_ dialog, type  “Project”.